The Marathon du Medoc is the ultimate challenge for the more refined athletes among us.

 Ready for the challenge?

-The Marathon du Medoc is now open for entries.
+The Marathon du Medoc is now open for entries – the second wave of registration begins next week.

-Fly to Bordeaux (from £75 return, with British Airways) then train or shuttle bus to Paulliac.
+Fly to Bordeaux (from £81 return, with Easyjet) then train or shuttle bus to Paulliac.

 Find out more on their website.